openid/fapi/fapi-2_0-message-signing.md

 #### Resource Servers

-Resource servers responding with a signed resource response act in the role of "signer" as defined by [@I-D.ietf-httpbis-message-signatures].
+Resource servers responding with a signed resource response act in the role of "signer" as defined by [@!I-D.ietf-httpbis-message-signatures].
 The signer has the following requirements:

-1. shall create an HTTP Message Signature for the response as described in [@I-D.ietf-httpbis-message-signatures].
+1. shall create an HTTP Message Signature for the response as described in [@!I-D.ietf-httpbis-message-signatures].
-1. shall cryptographically link the response to the request by including the request signature in the response signature input by means of the `req` boolean flag defined in 2.4 in [@I-D.ietf-httpbis-message-signatures] on the signature field  of the request that caused the response
+1. shall cryptographically link the response to the request by including the request signature in the response signature input by means of the `req` boolean flag defined in 2.4 in [@!I-D.ietf-httpbis-message-signatures] on the signature field  of the request that caused the response
 1. shall include `@status` (the status code of the response) in the signature
 1. shall include the `created` parameter (the signature creation time) in the signature
 1. shall include the `tag` parameter with a value of `fapi-2-response` in the signature
-1. when the response contains a response body, shall include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the response, and include that header in the signature.
+1. when the response contains a response body, shall include the `content-digest` header as defined in [@!I-D.ietf-httpbis-digest-headers] in the response, and include that header in the signature.
 Content-encoding agnostic digest methods (such as sha-256) should be used.

 #### Clients

-Clients receiving signed resource responses act in the role of "verifier" as defined by [@I-D.ietf-httpbis-message-signatures].
+Clients receiving signed resource responses act in the role of "verifier" as defined by [@!I-D.ietf-httpbis-message-signatures].
 The verifier has the following requirements:

 1. shall retrieve the valid public key for the Resource Server.
-1. shall accept and verify the signature in the response as described in [@I-D.ietf-httpbis-message-signatures]
+1. shall accept and verify the signature in the response as described in [@!I-D.ietf-httpbis-message-signatures]
 1. shall verify that `@status` and `created` are included in the signature
 1. if the response contains a body, shall verify that `content-digest` is in the signature
 1. shall verify that the signature contains the tag parameter with a value of `fapi-2-response`